International Telecommunication Union: ITU sectors

-A permanent General Secretariat, headed by the Secretary General, manages the day-to-day work of the Union and its sectors.
+A permanent General Secretariat, headed by the Secretary General, manages the day-to-day work of the ITU and its sectors.

 Legal framework

 The basic texts of the ITU are adopted by the ITU Plenipotentiary Conference.
 The founding document of the ITU was the 1865 International Telegraph Convention, which has since been replaced several times (though the text is generally the same) and is now entitled the "Constitution and Convention of the International Telecommunication Union".
 In addition to the Constitution and Convention, the consolidated basic texts include the Optional Protocol on the settlement of disputes, the Decisions, Resolutions, Reports and Recommendations in force, as well as the General Rules of Conferences, Assemblies and Meetings of the Union.

 Governance

 Plenipotentiary Conference

 The Plenipotentiary Conference is the supreme organ of the ITU.
-It is composed of all 193 ITU members and meets every four years.
+It is composed of all 194 ITU members and meets every four years.
 The Conference determines the policies, direction and activities of the Union, as well as elects the members of other ITU organs.